Reviews of the Best and Worst Drawing Papers With Examples

 This paper works very well for portraits, landscapes, and other situations where the texture can add interest to the drawing.
 Additionally, it comes in several light pastel colors that work well with graphite.

-Even though this paper is tempting in many ways, please be aware that the texture will show up in photographs and scans of the piece which can be a problem if the illustration is to be used for publication.
+Even though this paper is great in many ways, please be aware that the texture will show up in photographs and scans of the piece which can be a problem if the illustration is to be used for publication.
+However, for work to be displayed, it’s beautiful.

 I like this paper very much.
 It’s off-white and the texture is a little rough.
 It makes a good quick sketching paper because of that roughness.
 You can’t get bogged down with too many details when the paper you’re using won’t let you draw them!
 That makes it easier to concentrate on overall form and value.
 This paper erases well, too, and that allows you to pull out highlights easily.